 Ok everything seems to be ok.
 We have configured an availability group which includes two replicas and synchronous replication so far.
 But maybe you have already noticed we didn’t create any listener and the reason is pretty obvious: if we refer to previous versions of SQL Server, creating a listener requires to create a corresponding CAP on the WSFC side and in our context, no cluster exists at this stage.
 So go ahead and let’s do it.
 You may refer to the Microsoft documentation to add the pacemaker cluster to the existing infrastructure.

 Creating a multi-state resource generates two separate resources regarding their role.
 In my case, I will get respectively sqllinuxaag-master (for the resource enrolled as Master resource) and sqllinuxaag-slave (for resource(s) enrolled as Slave resource(s)).
-We have to define monitoring for both as follows:

 Finally, we have to create and associate a virtual IP address as follows.
 The virtual IP must run at the same location than the master resource in our case (INFINITY is mandatory here)